Tesla to deliver Cybertrucks after Musk tempers expectations

 Cybertruck's new body material and unconventional, futuristic styling add complexity and costs to production, and threatens to alienate traditional pickup truck buyers who focus on utility, experts say.

-During its 2019 reveal, Musk took a sledgehammer to demonstrate the truck's unbreakable "armor glass" window, only to shatter it.
+During its 2019 reveal, Tesla's chief designer Franz von Holzhausen took a metal ball to demonstrate the truck's unbreakable "armor glass" window, only to shatter it.

 A few years ago, Musk had floated the idea that if people did not like the futuristic Cybertruck design, Tesla could "build a normal looking truck."
 On recent calls and interviews he has emphasized the model's innovation.